Swiss stocks - Factors to watch on Nov 8

-ZURICH Nov 8 Swiss stocks are poised to open higher on Tuesday in line with other European markets, as the new Greek government gives a slight boost to sentiment.
+ZURICH Nov 8 Swiss stocks were expected to open slightly higher on Thursday, in line with European markets set to bounce back as the previous day's sell-off is seen prompting some investors to buy cheaper stocks.

-The Swiss blue-chip SMI is seen rising 20 points to 5,666 points, pre-market data provided by bank Clariden Leu showed .
+The Swiss blue-chip SMI was seen rising 0.2 percent, according to premarket indications from bank Julius Baer .

 For related news, click on